AimRT/AimRT/document/sphinx-en/tutorials/plugins/iceoryx_plugin.md

 # Iceoryx Plugin

 ## Related Links

-Reference Example:
+Reference example:

 - {{ '[iceoryx_plugin]({}/src/examples/plugins/iceoryx_plugin)'.format(code_site_root_path_url) }}

 ## Plugin Overview

-**iceoryx_plugin** is a high-performance communication plugin based on [iceoryx](https://github.com/eclipse-iceoryx/iceoryx).
-It provides a zero-copy shared memory approach for inter-process communication, enabling low-latency data transmission.
-It is suitable for scenarios with high requirements on latency and frequency in native communication.
+**iceoryx_plugin** is a high-performance communication plugin based on [iceoryx](https://github.com/eclipse-iceoryx/iceoryx), providing a zero-copy shared-memory approach for inter-process communication.
+This enables low-latency data transmission and is suitable for Agibot communication scenarios that have strict requirements on latency and frequency.

-Compiling **iceoryx_plugin** requires **libacl** as a dependency.
-On Ubuntu, it can be installed with the following command:
+Compiling **iceoryx_plugin** depends on **libacl**, which can be installed on Ubuntu with:

 ```shell
 sudo apt install libacl1-dev
 ```

-The **iceoryx_plugin** plugin communicates via [iceoryx](https://github.com/eclipse-iceoryx/iceoryx).
-When using it, you must first start the Roudi daemon provided by iceoryx.
-AimRT also compiles Roudi by default during compilation.
-Users can start it by entering the following command in the terminal:
+The **iceoryx_plugin** communicates via [iceoryx](https://github.com/eclipse-iceoryx/iceoryx).
+Before use, you must first start the daemon Roudi provided by iceoryx; AimRT also builds Roudi by default during compilation.
+Users can start it in a terminal with:

 ```bash
 ./iox-roudi --config-file=/path/to/you/cfg/iox_cfg.toml
 ```

-Users can input configuration options in the command line, which is optional.
-If no input is provided, default configurations will be used.
-For detailed Roudi configuration, refer to [iceoryx overview.md](https://github.com/eclipse-iceoryx/iceoryx/blob/main/doc/website/getting-started/overview.md).
-It's important to note that the shared memory pool can be configured via a toml configuration file.
-Before use, ensure the allocated shared memory pool size matches the actual hardware resources.
-Here's an example:
+Users can input configuration options on the command line; this is optional—if omitted, the default configuration is used.
+For details on configuring Roudi, refer to [iceoryx overview.md](https://github.com/eclipse-iceoryx/iceoryx/blob/main/doc/website/getting-started/overview.md).
+It is important to note that the configuration options allow the shared-memory pool to be tuned via a TOML file.
+Before use, be sure the allocated shared-memory pool size matches the actual hardware resources.
+An example:

 ```toml
 # Adapt this config to your needs and rename it to e.g. roudi_config.toml
 # Reference to https://github.com/eclipse-iceoryx/iceoryx/blob/main/iceoryx_posh/etc/iceoryx/roudi_config_example.toml